SatoryKono/ChEMBL_data_acquisition/docs/OUTPUT_EN.md

 augmentation, and pipeline metadata, allowing the dataset to serve as the canonical compound dimension.【F:scripts/get_testitem_data.py†L36-L193】【F:schemas/testitems.py†L12-L31】

 Before distributing the export, join it with the parent molecule catalogue to expose `parent_molecule_chembl_id` for roll-ups.
-The mapping is stored in the JSON file configured at `sources.chembl.molecule_catalog.cache_path` and loaded via `library.molecule_catalog.load_parent_catalog`, which refreshes the cache from the ChEMBL API when needed.【F:config.yaml†L25-L33】【F:library/molecule_catalog.py†L43-L136】
+The mapping resides in the SQLite cache at `sources.chembl.molecule_catalog.sqlite_path`; `library.molecule_catalog.load_parent_catalog` initialises the database (migrating any legacy JSON configured via `cache_path`) and refreshes it from the ChEMBL API when necessary.【F:config.yaml†L25-L33】【F:library/molecule_catalog.py†L108-L189】